drduh/YubiKey-Guide/README.md

 # Rotating keys

 PGP does not provide [forward secrecy](https://en.wikipedia.org/wiki/Forward_secrecy) - a compromised key may be used to decrypt all past messages.
-Although keys stored on YubiKey are difficult to steal, it is not impossible; the key and PIN could be taken, or a vulnerability may be discovered in key hardware or the random number generator used to create them, for example.
-Therefore, it is good practice to occassionally rotate Subkeys.
+Although keys stored on YubiKey are difficult to exploit, it is not impossible; the key and PIN could be physically compromised, or a vulnerability may be discovered in firmware or in the random number generator used to create keys, for example.
+Therefore, it is good practice to rotate Subkeys periodically.

 When a Subkey expires, it can either be renewed or replaced.
 Both actions require access to the Certify key.